 A Pf = 1.0 can be adopted when calculating Ec for spent ELV stages being returned to Earth as the failure mode can be described as propulsion system shutdown.

-Establishing a debris catalogue (j and Nf,j)
+Establishing a debris catalogue (j and Nf,j) (RHA 1.5)

 To compute the Ec it is necessary to develop a debris catalogue that identifies and characterises all debris that results from the destruction or break-up of a launch vehicle or a return vehicle.
 Generally there are two sources for obtaining a debris catalogue: 1) Obtain the debris catalogue developed by the manufacturer of the launch vehicle or return vehicle; 2) Develop the debris catalogue in conjunction with the manufacturer based on the various parts and components of the vehicle.

-The vehicle break-up data must include all elements needed to characterise the fragments created by vehicle break-up, including number and size of fragments and their individual velocities and directions.
+The vehicle break-up data should include all elements needed to characterise the fragments created by vehicle break-up, including number and size of fragments and their individual velocities and directions.

-The data must include the various parameters required for risk analysis such as:
+The data should include the various parameters required for risk analysis such as:

 Fragment ballistic coefficient;